Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 ## Promises and Reactivity

-To understand reactive promises, the first thing to consider is: what does it mean to _react_ to a promise?
+To understand Reactive Promises, the first thing to consider is: what does it mean to _react_ to a promise?

 Promises are based on an _imperative_ mental model.
 "Do _this_, wait, _then_ do this."
 The imperative way of thinking about loading data would be something like: